Oratory at Ford's Theatre

 National Oratory Fellows

-The program is open to previous Civil War Washington Teacher Fellows.
-This program helps educators learn how to use oratory and performance as teaching strategies in history and ELA classrooms.
+The program is open to previous Civil War Washington Teacher Fellows teaching grades 5-8.
+This professional development program helps educators learn how to use oratory and performance as teaching strategies in history and ELA classrooms.
 Learn how to make history content come alive for your students as they discover the meaning and context behind some of history’s greatest speeches, and the people who spoke them.
-To see our 2013 Oratory Fellows’ students in performance, click here.

 Oratory Tips and Tricks